 The feature began rolling out in June 2020, and as of April 2021, Twitter voice tweets are available to select iOS users, so if you have an Android phone, you're currently out of luck.
 The company said in a September 2020 tweet that it would be rolling out the voice tweets for Android users sometime in 2021, but did not specify exactly when.

-To use the Twitter voice notes feature, open up the Tweet composer.
+To share a voice Tweet, open up the tweet composer.
 Then, tap on the wavelength icon to the left of the camera button.
 This will take you to a page with your profile photo and a record button beneath it.
 Hit record to start capturing your voice note tweet.
 Twitter lets you record up to 140 seconds of audio, which is a bit over two minutes.
 But, if that isn't enough, don't hit the stop button.
 Instead, keep talking, as Twitter will automatically create a new voice tweet in the same thread for you.
 When you're finished, select the Done button to end your recording.
 If you're ready to make it official, tap "Tweet" to post it to Twitter.

-Although Android users won't be able to create voice notes on Twitter, they'll still be able to see them in the feed, listen to them, and comment on them, so they won't be completely left out.
+Although Android users aren’t able to create voice notes on Twitter, they can still see them in the feed, listen to them, and comment on them.

 Twitter's voice tweets join the company's other recent efforts to expand the ways users can express themselves on the social media platform, including Twitter Fleets and live photo GIFs.
 In a blog post shared on Sept.
 2, 2020, Twitter revealed it was working on rolling out more accessible features, including adding automated captions to audio and video on the platform by “early 2021” and testing voice DMs.
 In the meantime, iOS users can get acquainted with voice tweets and to share their thoughts in an audio message.